South Africa police fire teargas as mine unrest spreads

 The public outcry at the murder charges soured the already testy relationship between the unions, Lonmin management and the government, which has been trying to put a lid on the mess and end a wildcat strike approaching its fourth week.

 However, three-way talks ended without any progress on Monday.
-The Department of Labor said the negotiations would resume on Wednesday.
+The Department of Labour said the negotiations would resume on Wednesday.

 Lonmin shares rose nearly 4 percent in early trade on hopes for a resumption of mining, but lost most of those gains as hopes of a breakthrough faded.
 Lonmin said only 4.5 percent of its shift workers turned up on Monday.